Osaka 2025: Circular Economy Days Programme

 • Margot Roose, Deputy Mayor of Tallinn

-• Sustainable architecture in harmony with nature - Moderator: Marcos Ros Sempere MEP
+• Designing sustainable futures – The New European Bauhaus in practice - Moderator: Marcos Ros Sempere MEP

 • Jessika Roswall, Commissioner for Environment, Water Resilience and a Competitive Circular Economy, European Commission